 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh chEthanas who have the ability to discriminate between different aspects and understand the same!
-Since jIvAthmA is naturally knowledgable and that knowledge in its pure form is unlimited and expanding in all directions, one can understand that the AthmA is different from body by hearing and meditating and realize the self.
+Since jIvAthmA is naturally knowledgeable and that knowledge in its pure form is unlimited and expanding in all directions, one can understand that the AthmA is different from body by hearing and meditating and realise the self.
 Even if that is accomplished, it will be difficult to understand the nature of sarvEsvaran who descends amidst brahmA and rudhran in a concealed manner.
-Knowing the three popular dhEvathAs brahmA, vishNu and rudhran, analysing their qualities, abilities, etc., through the pramANams which reveal them, understand the supreme being amongst them.
+Knowing the three popular dhEvathAs brahmA, vishNu and rudhran, analysing their qualities, abilities etc., through the pramANams which reveal them, understand the supreme being amongst them.
 Having understood that, meditating on his qualities, abilities, etc and reciting the manthrams and his names, approach him and worship him.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam